 Estimated market rents are estimated based on the independent valuer's view of recent renting transactions within the subject properties and other comparable properties.
 A significant increase (decrease) in the estimated rental value in isolation would result in a significant increase (decrease) in the fair value of the investment properties.
-A significant increase (decrease) in the term yield in isolation would result in a significant properties.
+A significant increase (decrease) in the discount rate in isolation would result in a significant decrease (increase) in the fair value of the investment properties.
 Generally, a change in the assumption made for the estimated rental value is accompanied by a directionally similar change in the term yield.